 top of page

-Tanzima Islam is an assistant professor in the Department of Computer Science at Texas State University (TxState).
-Dr. Islam earned her Ph.D. in Computer Engineering from Purdue University and was a postdoctoral scholar at Lawrence Livermore National Laboratory (LLNL).
+Tanzima Islam earned her Ph.D. in Computer Engineering from Purdue University and was a postdoctoral scholar at Lawrence Livermore National Laboratory (LLNL).
 Her research develops software tools and data-driven analysis techniques to automatically identify performance problems of scientific applications running on High-Performance Computing (HPC) systems.
 She has received two prestigious and highly selective early-career awards: the NSF CAREER Award and the Department of Energy's (DOE) Early Career Research Program (ECRP) Award.
-The impact of her research has been recognized nationally and internationally through awards such as the R&D 100 award, the Science and Technology award from LLNL, and TxState's Presidential Award.
-DOE, NSF, TxState, AMD, and various national laboratories have generously funded Dr. Islam’s research.
+The impact of her research has been recognized nationally and internationally through awards such as the R&D 100 award, the Science and Technology award from LLNL, and TXST's Presidential Award.
+DOE, NSF, TXST, AMD, and various national laboratories have generously funded Dr. Islam’s research.

 tzi-best2.jpg